mautic/mautic/README.md

 ```

 #### Executing Tests

-Before executing unit tests, modify the `.env.test` file in your project root to reflect your local environment
-configuration.

 All test suites can be executed by running `bin/codecept run` from the project root.
 Optionally, you can specify
 running just the `acceptance`, `functional`, or `unit` test suites by adding one of those words after the `run` command.